nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

 **A:** Editor wish lists will be available soon with their bios on the [Editors page](http://reviseresub.com/editors), so do your research before the submission window opens.
-If you’re looking for clarification on what a specific editor is looking for, stop by during their #MeetTheEditor [sessions](http://reviseresub.com/annual-contest/schedule) on our [Subreddit](https://www.reddit.com/r/RevPit?target=_blank) or @ them using the #RevPit tag on other social media.
+If you’re looking for clarification on what a specific editor is looking for, stop by during their #MeetTheEditor [sessions](http://reviseresub.com/annual-contest/schedule) on [Bluesky](https://bsky.app/hashtag/RevPit?target=_blank) or @ them using the #RevPit tag on other social media.

 We also have an accessible spreadsheet that breaks down which age categories and genres the editors are accepting to help you narrow down your choices.
 You can access the [Editor MSWL spreadsheet](https://reviseresub.com/annual-contest/editor-mswl-spreadsheet) here.